Key Attributes of the Hydrogel Platform

-The hydrogel delivery technology enables the use of drugs that are known to be safe and eﬃcacious when formulated as drops or injections by creating sustained release dosage forms.
+The hydrogel delivery technology enables creation of sustained release dosage forms of drugs previously shown to be safe and effective when formulated as drops or injections.

 Sustained Release Drug Delivery

-Our proprietary hydrogel platform is engineered to create soft, biocompatible drug therapeutics that provide sustained and localized drug delivery.1, 2-4 Localized delivery facilitates targeted transmission of the drug to provide therapy and minimizes systemic exposure.2,5
+Our proprietary hydrogel platform is engineered to create soft, biocompatible therapeutics that provide sustained and localized drug delivery.1-4 The goals of localized drug delivery are to facilitate targeted delivery of a drug and minimize systemic exposure.2,5

 The hydrogel is a biodegradable polyethylene glycol (PEG)1 network and is preservative free.
-This hydrogel network is a meshwork that entraps the drug particles.
-When administered the PEG network hydrates with water, then the drug particles begin to dissolve, diffusing the drug outward from the hydrogel into the surrounding local tissues.1 Following the completion of drug delivery, the hydrogel biodegrades and is cleared from the body.2
+This hydrogel network is a meshwork that entraps the drug particles.1 When administered, the PEG network hydrates with water, then the drug particles begin to dissolve, diffusing the drug outward from the hydrogel into the surrounding local tissues.1 Following the completion of drug delivery, the hydrogel biodegrades and is cleared from the body.1,6,7

-The company’s novel technology can be formulated to provide sustained release from days6 to months3,4 depending on the treatment required.
-The versatile hydrogel platform can be used to deliver both small molecules7 and large proteins at both small and large molecular weights.8
+The company’s novel technology can be formulated to provide sustained release from days8 to months3,4 depending on the treatment required.
+The versatile hydrogel platform can be used to deliver both small molecules7 and large proteins at both small and large molecular weights.6,7

 Applications of the Hydrogel Technology